Bill Shoemaker: Early life

-Referred to as "Bill", "Willie," and "The Shoe", William Lee Shoemaker was born in the town of Fabens, Texas.
-At 38 oz, Shoemaker was so small at birth that he was not expected to survive the night.
-Put in a shoebox on the oven to stay warm, he survived, but remained small, growing to 4 ft 10 in and weighing 91 lb.
-His diminutive size proved an asset in thoroughbred horse racing, of which he went on to become a giant, despite dropping out of El Monte High School in El Monte, California.
+Referred to as "Bill", "Willie," and "The Shoe", William Lee Shoemaker was born in Fabens, Texas.
+Born weighing 38 oz, Shoemaker was so small at birth he was not expected to survive the night.
+To keep him warm, his parent put him in a shoebox on the oven.
+Shoemaker remained small, growing to 4 ft 10 in and weighing 91 lb.
+His diminutive size proved an asset in thoroughbred horse racing, where he became a giant of the sport.
+Shoemaker never completed high school, dropping out of El Monte High School in El Monte, California.

 Jockey career

-Shoemaker's career as a jockey began in his teenage years, with his first professional ride on March 19, 1949.
+Shoemaker's career as a jockey began in his teenage years.
+He made his first professional ride on March 19, 1949.
 The first of his eventual 8,833 career victories came a month later, on April 20, aboard Shafter V, at Golden Gate Fields in Albany, California.
 In 1951, he won the George Woolf Memorial Jockey Award.

-At the age of 19, he was making so much money (as much as $2,500 each week) the Los Angeles Superior Court appointed attorney Horace Hahn as his guardian, with the consent of his parents.
+At the age of 19, he was making so much money (as much as $2,500 per week), Horace Hahn with the consent of Shoemaker's parents was appointed by the Los Angeles Superior Court as his guardian.

 Thirty years later, he won the Eclipse Award for Outstanding Jockey in the United States.

 Shoemaker won eleven Triple Crown races during his career, spanning four different decades, but the Crown itself eluded him.
 The breakdown of these wins is as follows: